htcondor/htcondor/docs/version-history/stable-release-series-86.rst

    white space. :ticket:`6128`
 -  Fixed several bugs in how the Job Router writes to job event logs.
    :ticket:`6092`
--  Removed Bosco’s attempt to configure a default value for **grid\_resource** in the submit description file, as *condor\_submit* no longer supports this ability.
+-  Removed Bosco's attempt to configure a default value for **grid\_resource** in the submit description file, as *condor\_submit* no longer supports this ability.
 Also, Bosco now works with Slurm clusters. :ticket:`6106`
--  Changed Bosco’s configuration of the *condor\_ft-gahp* to eliminate worrying error messages in the *condor\_ft-gahp*\ ’s log file.
+-  Changed Bosco's configuration of the *condor\_ft-gahp* to eliminate worrying error messages in the *condor\_ft-gahp*\ 's log file.
    :ticket:`6107`
--  Fixed a bug that could cause a grid batch job submitted to PBS or Slurm to go on hold when the job’s X.509 proxy is refreshed. :ticket:`6136`
+-  Fixed a bug that could cause a grid batch job submitted to PBS or Slurm to go on hold when the job's X.509 proxy is refreshed. :ticket:`6136`
 -  Fixed a bug where the *condor\_gridmanager* fails to put a job on hold due to the desired hold reason containing invalid characters.
    :ticket:`6142`